ivanintelligence/ivanintelligence.github.io/projects/plant-class-segmentation-model/index.md

 <h2>Use Case Definition</h2>

-Correct segmentation of plant objects positively affects succeeding phases, such as 3D modeling.
-The proponents initially used threshold-based masking to segment plant classes.
-However, as the plant grew and its size and appearance changed when working with multiple images, the static approach often failed, leading to incorrect segmentation when the plant fell outside the predefined thresholds.
+Correct segmentation of plant objects can be useful to other domains requiring it, such as plant phenotyping.
+Threshold-based masking can be used to segment plant classes.
+However, as plants grow size and appearance change when working with multiple images, this static approach often fails, leading to incorrect segmentation when the plant falls outside the predefined thresholds.

-To address this issue, the proponents investigated segmentation architectures that are solely trained for the plant class, determining strengths and weaknesses of each one that are helpful for plant segmentation tasks.
+To address this issue, this project investigated segmentation architectures that are solely trained for the plant class, determining strengths and weaknesses of each one that are helpful for plant segmentation tasks.

 <h2>Data Exploration</h2>